SomerEsat/ethereum-staking-guides/README.md

 *Your beacon node does not have to be synced to do these steps.*

 Prometheus is an open-source systems monitoring and alerting toolkit.
-It runs as a service on your Ubuntu server and its job is to caputre metrics.
+It runs as a service on your Ubuntu server and its job is to capture metrics.
 More information [here](https://prometheus.io/docs/introduction/overview/).

 We are going to use Prometheus to expose runtime data from the beacon-chain and validator as well as instance specific metrics.

 ### Create user accounts

+Accounts for the services to run under.
 These accounts can't log into the server.

 ```
 cd ~